ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

    }
    ```

-2. Create a secret from the file by running:
+   .
+Next, create a secret from the file by running:

    ```bash
    kubectl create secret generic watson-visual-secret --from-file=watson-secrets.txt=./watson-secrets.txt
    ```

-3. To verify secret been created, run the command:
+   .
+To verify that the secret has been created, run the command:

    ```bash
    kubectl get secrets
    ```

-The secret created can now be referenced from the Kubernetes deployment file.
-You will later learn about the Kubernetes deployment files and how the secret been referenced.
+The secret can now be referenced from the Kubernetes deployment file.
+We will go over the Kubernetes deployment files and how the secret can been referenced a bit later in this tutorial.

 **Saving data in your cluster**

-With the {{site.data.keyword.containershort_notm}}, you can choose from several options to store your app data and share data across pods in your cluster.
-However, not all storage options offer the same level of persistence and availability in disaster situations.
+The {{site.data.keyword.containershort_notm}} allows you to choose from several options of storage and then sharing it across pods in your cluster.
+Not all storage options offer the same level of persistence and availability in disaster situations.

-Non-persistent data storage: Containers and pods are, by design, short-lived and can fail unexpectedly.
-However, you can write data to the local file system of the container to store data throughout the lifecycle of the container.
-Data inside a container cannot be shared with other containers or pods and is lost when the container crashes or is removed.
+**Non-persistent data storage**: Containers and pods are, by design, short-lived and can fail unexpectedly.
+While you can store data in the local file system of the container, this only stores it throughout the lifecycle of the container.
+This data (inside a container) can not be shared with other containers or pods and is lost when the container crashes or is removed.

-Persistent data storage: Create a persistent volume claim (PVC) to provision NFS file storage or block storage for your cluster.
-Then, mount this claim to a persistent volume (PV) to ensure that data is available even if the pods crash or shut down.
+**Persistent data storage**: To persist data, you need to create a persistent volume claim (PVC), which will provision [NFS](https://en.wikipedia.org/wiki/Network_File_System) file storage or block storage for your cluster.
+This mount is then claimed to a persistent volume (PV) to ensure that data is available, even if the pods crash or shut down.
 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
-The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.
+The storage classes describe the types of storage offerings available and define various aspects, such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

 In Kubernetes, the way this can be done is by using `PersistentVolume` to store the data in a [NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) or [block storage](https://www.ibm.com/cloud/block-storage) and then use `PersistentVolumeClaim` to make that storage available to your pods.

-To create a PV and matching PVC, follow these steps below:
+To create a PV and matching PVC, follow these steps:

-1. Review the available storage classes.
-See full list of storage classes [here](https://console.bluemix.net/docs/containers/cs_storage.html#create) with storage capacity breakdown.
+1. Review the available storage classes (full list of storage classes [here](https://console.bluemix.net/docs/containers/cs_storage.html#create) with storage capacity breakdown).

    ```bash
    kubectl get storageclasses